runjtu/awesome-and-novel-works-in-slam/README.md

 ---

-## NeRF/3DGS
+## NeRF/3DGS/EVER

-Follow [[Jiheng Yang](https://github.com/yangjiheng/nerf_and_beyond_docs)] for more information on NeRF/3DGS, He will update news weekly, best Chinese community for NeRF/3DGS, I will do supplement when I have time.
+Follow [[Jiheng Yang](https://github.com/yangjiheng/nerf_and_beyond_docs)] for more information on NeRF/3DGS/EVER, He will update news weekly, best Chinese community for NeRF/3DGS, I will do supplement when I have time.

+Follow [[ai kwea](https://github.com/kwea123)] for more practical experience on NeRF, I will do supplement when I have time.

+Follow [[Chongjie Ye](https://github.com/hugoycj)] for more practical experience on 3DGS, I will do supplement when I have time.

 * **Gaussian Splatting**: "3D Gaussian Splatting for Real-Time Radiance Field Rendering", *ACM Transactions on Graphics 2023*.  [[Paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)] [[Code](https://github.com/graphdeco-inria/gaussian-splatting)]